Read about CCFU's support to Mengo Hospital to preserve the first medical ward in Uganda and to the Ham Mukasa Family to preserve their 1904 house.

 These buildings appear on a map of Historical Buildings and Sites in Kampala launched on 19th November 2015.

-The Cross-Cultural Foundation of Uganda, in partnership with relevant stakeholders, plans to advocate for the establishment of legal instruments to identify, list and protect historical properties and to encourage cultural activists and creative artists to use their skills to promote historical buildings.
-The Foundation will work with owners of historical buildings, and publicly recognize individuals and institutions that have made an outstanding contribution to the preservation of built heritage in Kampala and Uganda in the near future.
+The Cross-Cultural Foundation of Uganda, in partnership with relevant stakeholders, is advocating for the establishment of legal instruments to identify, list and protect historical properties and to encourage cultural activists and creative artists to use their skills to promote historical buildings.
+The Foundation works with owners of historical buildings, and publicly recognizes individuals and institutions that have made an outstanding contribution to the preservation of the built heritage in Kampala and Uganda.

 We invite you to play your part in promoting this important aspect of our heritage!